-If you have tried to follow the instructions given in this course so far you have probably not noticed much of difference in the people you hate, but there is probably a difference in you.
+If you have tried to follow the instructions given in this course so far you have probably not noticed much of a difference in the people you hate, but there is probably a difference in you.
 Most of what we have learned has had to do with what we think, especially what we think about our enemy, or the person that offends us.

-- Bless and curse not: Think and say good or if you cannot think of anything good then something neutral about this person.
+- Bless and curse not: Think and say good, or if you cannot think of anything good, then something neutral about this person.
 Even if you cannot think or say something good, you can always pray for good things for your enemy.

 - Walk a mile in their shoes: Try seeing things from the other person's perspective.
 Even if you cannot quite understand, the exercise of trying will help cool the fires of anger and frustration.

-- Never take your own revenge: It is tempting to get even but if you do you interfere with God's justice.
-Justice belongs to the Lord and allowing God to punish is an act of faith that really costs you something but at the same time really demonstrates the true quality of your faith.
+- Never take your own revenge: It is tempting to get even, but if you do you interfere with God's justice.
+Justice belongs to the Lord and allowing God to punish is an act of faith that really costs you something, but at the same time really demonstrates the true quality of your faith.

 We now move from how we should think about our enemies to what we should do in order to go from hating to loving them.